Smooth Collaboration

 What is my objective in your mediation?

-A pleasant working atmosphere without elephants in the conference room.
+A pleasant working atmosphere without elephants.

 My role is to facilitate the resolution of interpersonal dilemmas in professional environments, whether they are in the initial stages of becoming unresolved or have already reached a deadlock.
 My objective is to facilitate access to the needs of the parties involved in the conflict, as well as to identify the origin and cause of the conflict, so that all parties can reach a solution that is beneficial to them.